nasa/openmct/API.md

 #### Telemetry Providers

-Telemetry providers are responsible for providing historical and real time telemetry data for telemetry objects.
+Telemetry providers are responsible for providing historical and real-time telemetry data for telemetry objects.
 Each telemetry provider determines which objects it can provide telemetry for, and then must implement methods to provide telemetry for those objects.

 A telemetry provider is a javascript object with up to four methods: